rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 ### Oracle Secure Backup cloud module

-The Oracle Secure Backup (OSB) cloud module enables an Oracle database to send its backup to Amazon S3.
-It is compatible with Oracle database versions 9i Release 2 and above, requires a network connection to the internet, and provisions the means of payment to AWS.
+The Oracle Secure Backup (OSB) cloud module enables an Oracle Database to send its backup to Amazon S3.
+It is compatible with Oracle Database versions 9i Release 2 and above, requires a network connection to the internet, and provides the means of payment to AWS.
 The OSB cloud module can also be used while the database is running within the Amazon Elastic Compute Cloud (EC2).
 This way it benefits from the higher internal network bandwidth without any transfer costs in to or out of S3.

-The OSB cloud module is implemented using the Oracle Recovery Manager (RMAN) serial backup tape (SBT) interface.
+The OSB cloud module is implemented by using the Oracle Recovery Manager (RMAN) serial backup tape (SBT) interface.
 The SBT interface allows external backup libraries to be seamlessly integrated with RMAN.
 Consequently, database administrators can continue to use their existing backup tools, such as Enterprise